Draggie306/EditingCheatSheets/GCSE/J277 Computer Science Complete.md

 Secondary storage is non-volatile, meaning it retains the data written to it even when offline.

-An HDD (magnetic) has high capacity and involves flipping magnetic polarity to store bits.
+An HDD (magnetic) has very high capacity and involves flipping magnetic polarity to store bits.
 It is fairly fast to access.
+These are generally the cheapest form of bulk storage, but have moving parts, so not good for portability.

 An SSD (solid-state) has high capacity and involves trapping electrons to store bits.
-They are extremely fast to access.
+They are extremely fast to access, but significantly more expensive than HDDs.
+As solid state media has no moving parts, they are faster and much more portable than hard drives.

 A USB drive (solid state) is tiny in comparison but very portable so is useful for transferring files between people and their computers.

 Optical storage devices like CDs and DVDs use a laser to scan the tracks, and when light reflects back, it will either reflect from 'lands' - representing `1`, or not reflect in 'pits' - representing `0`.

 Embedded systems may not need these as the instructions to run them are usually in ROM.
 For example, a watch does not need to edit the time as it runs all the time.